kroma-network/kroma-specs/specs/protocol/derivation.md

 denominated in seconds):

 - `block.timestamp = prev_l2_timestamp + l2_block_time`

-  - `prev_l2_timestamp` is the timestamp of the L2 block immediately preceeding this one.
-If there is no preceeding block, then this is the genesis block, and its timestamp is explicitly specified.
+  - `prev_l2_timestamp` is the timestamp of the L2 block immediately preceding this one.
+If there is no preceding block, then this is the genesis block, and its timestamp is explicitly specified.
   - `l2_block_time` is a configurable parameter of the time between L2 blocks (2s on Optimism).